 In 2015, my self-esteem and confidence were sat higher than they’d been for quite a while.
 I wanted to make an impact on society that would be appreciated by others.
 The best way to do funding charity seemed like the best way to get attention.
 Plus, I felt the best way to fundraise was by […]Read More The Efforts of People with Epilepsy

 Hello readers!
 How are you?
 I ask you this because I’m in a great mood.
 After two days of training, I start a new job tomorrow.
 I’m looking forward to my first shift with Home Fundraising.
-Home Fundraising is what a lot of people would guess it is.
-It involves going from home to home […]Read More My Memory is Not OK… But I Couldn’t Care Less
+A lot of people can probably guess what Home Fundraising does.
+It involves going from home-to-home and fundraising for […]Read More My Memory is Not OK… But I Couldn’t Care Less

 Moving on from October, I’ve been busier this month than ever before.
 The Epileptic Man website has stood by its word and now offers free documents to subscribers, but writing up Essential Epilepsy Information wasn’t easy.
 I’m a bit of a perfectionist, and only wanted to produce something as professional as possible for people who […]Read More Personal Review: November 2017